xonixx/blog/goawk_cover.md

 ? expected-exit-code
 ```

-When running the test, the tool runs all lines starting with `$` and simply compares the actual output with the expected one (`|` for stdout, `@` for stderr) using a usual `diff`.
+When running such test, `tush` runs all lines starting with `$` and simply compares the actual output with the expected one (`|` for stdout, `@` for stderr) using a usual `diff`.
 If there is a difference, the test fails and the `diff` output is displayed to the user.

 In essence, such tests are End-to-end tests that are on the top of well-known testing pyramid.
+This is very good, since this style of testing is equivalent to how real user uses the tool.

 Using this approach I created the comprehensive test suite for the tool with a typical test file [looking like this](https://github.com/xonixx/makesure/blob/main/tests/10_define.tush).

- - need for `-coverappend`
+ - ~~need for `-coverappend`~~

+The main difference of testing in "usual" languages (like Go, Python, Java) from this approach is that

+The usual approach to testing (like in Go, Python or Java) is you create a set of tests (usually, in multiple source file), then you use some "test runner" to run all them at once.
+Here is a subtle but principal difference from the approach described above.
+So in case of test runner you run it once for all tests and so it can form the coverage profile file at completion for all tests.

+In case with `tush` the program-under-test (`makesure`) and thus the `awk` underneath is called lots of times (with different parameters).
+So it means we want to have a way to assemble the final coverage profile incrementally.

+This poses additional challenge at implementing coverage for AWK.
+So we need that separate runs of AWK program be able to append to a single coverage profile file.
+This implies that not only the internal format of this file needs to be "appendable", but also requires that the reporting facility that consumes the file "understands" this "appendability".

 ### How I thought to approach the issue